cferdinandi/vanilla-js-academy/content/_index.md

 Week 8: JS Apps & Routing
 : How to manage different views and layouts in a JavaScript app.

-Week 8: Wrap Up
-: Wrap up the JavaScript app projects, explore how to apply what you've learned to your own work, and talk about what's next.

 <div class="padding-top-large padding-bottom-large">
 	{{<testimonial for="elliotPorter" photo="true">}}